spyder-ide/spyder/spyder/utils/help/tutorial.rst

 .. note::

-   You can also control the debugging process by issuing these commands at the console prompt:
+   You can also control the debugging process by issuing these commands at the :guilabel:`Console` prompt:

    * ``n`` to move to the Next statement.